vwkd/code-web/Languages/JavaScript Frameworks/Svelte.md

 ## Introduction

+- compiles to HTML, CSS and JS, only needs to bundle minimal framework, there is no framework, do all the complexity in build process, don't ship to user
+- frameworks that runs in the build process instead of in the browser of the client turns declarative component code into imperative vanilla JS code on the right

+- uses labeled statements to make linked variables ?? like spreadsheet cells

 - `.svelte` components combine HTML, JS, and CSS
 - components get compiled to JS classes, can be imported and instantiated
-- scripts and styles are scoped by default to component, no need to use deep class structures anymore to target elements from within JS or CSS
+- scripts and styles are scoped by default to component, no need to use deep class structures or naming schemes anymore, ???? to target elements from within JS or CSS

+- uses CSS animations instead of in JavaScript

-- top-level is HTML, styles and scripts go inside their tags
+- top-level is HTML, styles and scripts go inside their tags, most natural choice since Web is written in HTML
   unlike in other frameworks where writes HTML and CSS in strings inside JavaScript

+- also has template-like functionality for HTML, e.g. if statements, for loops

 - can use JS expressions inside `{}` in HTML, like template literals in JS without `$`

+- use `export` keyword in script tag ????

 ```html
 <script>